SysKitTeam/docs-bp/monitoring-and-logging/usage-and-health-log-path.md

 ### Explanation

 SharePoint writes usage and health data to the logging folder and logging database.
 Usage and Health logs can be used to trace various events, like File I/O, SQL I/O usage, Page Requests, SQL Latency usage and many more.
-Default location of the logging folder is C:Program FilesCommon FilesMicrosoft SharedWeb Server Extensions<HIVE number, e.g. 12, 14 or 15>/LOGS.
+Default location of the logging folder is C:/Program Files/Common Files/Microsoft Shared/Web Server Extensions/<HIVE number, e.g. 12, 14 or 15>/LOGS.
 Depending on the number of users accessing the system and the logging events configured, writing to a log can have a massive impact on the file system’s performance.
 Therefore, it is highly recommended that trace logs be stored on a dedicated drive.

 ### Solution